Persepolis: Tombs

 It is commonly accepted that Cyrus the Great was buried in the Tomb of Cyrus in Pasargadae, which is mentioned by Ctesias as his own city.
-If it is true that the body of Cambyses II was brought home "to the Persians," his burying place must be somewhere beside that of his father.
+If it is true that the body of Cambyses II was brought home "to the Persians", his burial place must be somewhere near that of his father.
 Ctesias assumes that it was the custom for a king to prepare his own tomb during his lifetime.
-Hence, the kings buried at Naghsh-e Rostam are probably Darius I, Xerxes I, Artaxerxes I and Darius II.
+Hence, the kings buried at Naqsh-e Rostam are probably Darius I, Xerxes I, Artaxerxes I and Darius II.
+According to Ctesias, Darius I's tomb was in a cliff face that could be reached only with an apparatus of ropes.
 Xerxes II, who reigned for a very short time, could scarcely have obtained so splendid a monument, and still less could the usurper Sogdianus.
-The two completed graves behind the compound at Persepolis would then belong to Artaxerxes II and Artaxerxes III.
-The unfinished tomb, a kilometer away from the city, is debated to who it belongs.
+The two completed tombs behind the compound at Persepolis would then belong to Artaxerxes II and Artaxerxes III.
+The owner of the unfinished tomb, about a kilometre away from the terrace, is debated.